ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/03-implementation-status.md

 ## Remaining work before Frontier is fully wrapped

-The remaining work is mostly SDK expansion, polish, verification, examples, and public-facing documentation.
+The remaining work is mostly SDK follow-through, polish, verification, examples, and public-facing documentation.

-### Phase 10 - BetterDungeon SDK
+### Phase 10 - BetterDungeon SDK follow-through

 Still needed:

-- add the `sdk` Frontier module
 - ship the first `bd.sdk` helper surface for scripts
-- expose stable BetterDungeon/Frontier capability metadata without leaking internals
-- document the initial SDK contract clearly enough for script authors to rely on it
+- document the shipped SDK contract clearly enough for script authors to rely on it
+- add at least one example script or helper snippet that uses the SDK for capability detection
+- expand regression coverage around the new `sdk` module once script-side helpers land

 Goal:

-- make the BetterDungeon SDK the next real Frontier feature and give scripts an official BetterDungeon-aware integration surface
+- treat the shipped BetterDungeon SDK module as a stable author-facing integration surface and finish the missing helper/docs layer around it

 ### Phase 11 - Module polish and test coverage